ibexa/documentation-developer/docs/api/public_php_api_search.md

 ---
-description: You can search for content, Locations and products by using the PHP API, fine-tuning the search with Search Criteria, Sort Clauses and Aggregations.
+description: You can search for content, Locations and products by using the PHP API.
+Fine-tune the search with Search Criteria, Sort Clauses and Aggregations.
 ---

 # Search API